DylanWestbrooke/hello-world/README.md

 # hello-world
-a place where you store ideas, resources, and share and discuss things with others.
+a place where I store ideas, resources, and share and discuss things with others.